ddadaal/ddadaal.me/contents/feedback/en.md

 <div>

-I am eager to hear what you, dear readers, think about my website and even myself!
+I am eager to hear what you, dear readers, think about my website!

-If you have a word for anything about me, you can
+If you have a word, you can

 - write it down on the comment panel below, or
 - [contact me](/en/about/me#contacts)!